RajSourabh1/Insurance-Management-System/README.md

   value of this attribute and if he does not want to update the attribut like name then provide the previous value.)
    - Get all clients.
    - Get a client by their id.
-* MOVIE
+* INSURANCE(POLICY)
-   - Add a new movie in the database.
+   - Create a new insurance in the database.
-Remove a movie from the database.
+   - Delete a insurance from the database using its its id i.e. policy number.
-Get show time with the help of theaterId and movieId Get Movie with max shows
-Get Movie with max collection
-Get list of all the movies with their total collection Get total Collection of a Movie
-SHOW
-Add a Show for a particular movie.
-Cancel a show for a movie.
-THEATER
-Add a new theater in the database.
-Remove a theater from the database.
+   - Get a insurance using id from the database.
-Get theaters with unique locations.
-TICKET
-Users can book a ticket for the movie.
-(User can book multiple seats on the same ticket) Users can cancel the ticket before the showdate.
+   - Get all insurances.
+   - Update a insurance
+* CLAIMS
+   - Create a new claim.
+   - Delete a claim.
+   - Get all claims.
-Get details of a ticket using ticketId
+   - Get a claim.
+   - Update a claim by client.
+(In this api client can able to update its description.)
+   - Update a claim by admin.
+(In this api admin can able to update its status.)

 Steps to perform operations
 Users :
 => Registration of a User :